 Our research and development costs related to both present and future products are expensed in the period incurred.
-Current research and development costs are associated with the continued development of next generation energy efficiency products.
-The Company anticipates a slight decrease in research and development costs in 2011.
+Current research and development costs are associated with product development and integration.
+The Company anticipates a continued decrease in research and development costs in the remainder of 2011 compared to 2010.